durvibangera/durvibangera/README.md

 ### 👨‍💻 About Me

-I am a third-year Computer Science and Engineering (Data Science) student from Mumbai, India.
+I am a third-year student in Computer Science and Engineering (Data Science) from Mumbai, India.
 As an AI/ML enthusiast, I have hands-on experience in building machine learning models, developing NLP pipelines, and creating AI-powered applications.
-I'm passionate about leveraging data-driven solutions to solve real-world problems and grinding leetcode.
+I'm passionate about leveraging data-driven solutions to solve real-world problems and grinding LeetCode.

 ---